Play Dough, Umbrellas, Light Boxes, and Early Learning Frameworks

 Preschool educational experiences are intended to stimulate, assist, support, and sustain emergent skills.
 Preschools aim to offer experiences that maximize young children’s learning and development, providing each child with a foundation for current and future school success.

 The Early Years Foundation Stage (EYFS) sets the standards that all early years providers must meet to ensure that children learn and develop well and are kept healthy and safe.
-It promotes teaching and learning to ensure children’s ‘school readiness and gives children the broad range of knowledge and skills that provide the right foundation for good future progress through school and life.
+It promotes teaching and learning to ensure children’s ‘school readiness and gives children a broad range of knowledge and skills that provide the right foundation for good future progress through school and life.

 The EYFS specifies requirements for learning and development and for safeguarding children and promoting their welfare.
 The learning and development requirements cover: